loganparke/logan-readme-gen/README.md

 ### Description: This is a readme generator, it will generate a readme.md file based upon user input from the terminal.

+### there is an example of a readme.md file created with this application in the develop/dist folder

 ### Usage & Installation:  download the files from github and install node along with its required node modules and run in the terminal using the "node index.js" command

 ### Video of the application in use: